kopiLeft/Galite/README.md

 }
 ````

 When starting the application, the login page is displayed.
-It is provided by Galite by default and you don't need to create it.
+It is provided by default by Galite, so you don't need to create it.
 ![login page](docs/login-page.png)

 ## Form